 - 1. Continue to develop the curriculum to ensure it meets the needs of the children who attend Livingstone. - 2.
-Introduce the new RE curriculum from September 2022. - 3.
+Ensure the curriculum has wide ranging subject matters and featured inspirational people from a variety of backgrounds and cultures. - 3.
+Review the newly written PSHE curriculum to ensure it meets the needs of children at Livingstone. - 4.
 PPM meetings to be held each term to ensure academic progress being maintained.
-Needs of children identified and small group interventions and individual support in place. - 4.
-Plan visits to places of worship of other faiths. - 5.
-Ensure world events, traditions and religious festivals all feature in assemblies and work in the classrooms. - 6.
-Establish and maintain links to community groups. - 7.
-Address any use of discriminatory language in school strongly.
+Needs of children identified and small group interventions and individual support in place which are recorded on the CCC paperwork. - 5.
+Review SEN support paperwork with parents and carers each term. - 6.
+Ensure equality is an issue that is discussed in assemblies and world events, traditions and religious festivals are all featured as appropriate. - 7.
+Establish and maintain links to community groups. - 8.
+Address any use of discriminatory language or gestures in school strongly.